AaltoSciComp/blog/content/2023/preparing-for-new-triton.rst

 every user.  **For a short time, this will make a lot of work for almost every user.
 This post gives advance warning and a chance of feedback of how to make the update most usable.**

+This post is just advance warning and things to prepare already.
+All actual instructions will come later.

 What will happen
 ----------------